 The Association of Bay Area Governments (ABAG) is charged with developing the RHNA for the Bay Area region, including Napa County.
 On July 18, 2013, the ABAG Board of Directors approved the final RHNA for the January 1, 2014 through October 31, 2022 period.
-The allocation for unincorporated Napa County is shown in Table H-E, below.
-Napa County assumes that 50 percent of the RHNA need for very low-income households is extremely low-income households.
+The allocation for unincorporated Napa County is shown below: